failure64/JanSeva/README.md

 # Local Labour
-A portal to connect the daily wage workers like labourer, plumbers, electrician etc with the users who wants their service.
+A portal to connect the daily wage workers like labourer, plumbers, electrician etc with the users like NGO's who wants their service.

 ## Tech Stack Used
 - Next.js